RP Photonics logo

 Quantification of Beam Pointing Stability

 The beam pointing stability of commercial laser products is often quantitatively specified.
 Unfortunately, such specifications are often not precise or even meaningless.
-A good specification of angular fluctuations has to observe a number of important issues:
+A useful specification of angular fluctuations has to observe a number of important issues:

 The magnitude of angular fluctuations alone is actually often not sufficient to calculate the effect of beam pointing fluctuations in an application; it can also be important how large parallel beam offsets occur, and how these are correlated with angular fluctuations.